Lotay Tshering: Early life and education

 He received his early education from Punakha High School and graduated from Sherubtse College.
-He graduated from Mymensingh Medical College under the University of Dhaka, Bangladesh and received a degree of MBBS in 2001.
-He completed his post-graduation in surgery from the Bangabandhu Sheikh Mujib Medical University in Dhaka, Bangladesh.
-In 2007, he studied Urology at the Medical College of Wisconsin, the USA, under his World Health Organisation fellowship.
+He graduated from Mymensingh Medical College and received MBBS degree in 2001.
+He completed his post-graduation in surgery and received FCPS degree from Bangladesh College of Physicians and Surgeons and MS degree from Bangabandhu Sheikh Mujib Medical University.

+In 2007, he studied urology at the Medical College of Wisconsin, the US, under his World Health Organization fellowship.
 Upon his return to Bhutan, he was the only practicing trained urologist in his country.
-In 2010, he obtained a fellowship in Endourology at Singapore General Hospital, Singapore, and Okayama University, Japan.
+In 2010, he obtained a fellowship in endourology at Singapore General Hospital, Singapore, and Okayama University, Japan.
 He received a Master of Business Administration degree from University of Canberra, Australia in 2014.